-The insights of S/N Sharon Smith of the Western Isles Hospital have informed the development of this Plan in a most positive manner.
-Liaison has also been made with advocates for the local deaf community at the Western Isles Sensory Centre re: their opinions.
-NHS Western Isles is committed to continued engagement with these, and other interested parties, to best achieve implementation of these actions and to provide feedback on progress.
-In relation to national evaluation, NHS Western Isles will review this Local Plan in 2021.
+Liaison and dialogue has been made with members of the local BSL speaking and deaf community in the Western Isles re: their opinions for this Plan's aspirations.
+NHS Western Isles is committed to continued engagement with these as most valued stakeholders, and other interested parties, to best achieve implementation of these actions and to provide feedback on progress.
+In relation to national evaluation, NHS Western Isles will review this Local Plan in 2026.